 - If your new retirement system uses age-based retirement contribution rates, you will pay retirement contributions based on your age at entry into the prior system.
 Generally, the younger you are when you begin membership the lower your contribution rate.

 - Classic Members: If your membership date with your first reciprocal system was prior to January 1, 2013, you might be eligible for the tier and benefit levels in place with your new system as of December 31, 2012.

 How to Establish Reciprocity with MCERA

-When you accept a permanent position with an MCERA employer, you will fill out a Member Enrollment Form where you can indicate your membership with a prior retirement system.
-MCERA will verify your information with previous employers and receive certifications of service credit accrued and age at entry into the system, which establishes the link between your previous and your current employment.
+Complete and return a Reciprocity Election Form to MCERA.
+You may also need to contact your other retirement system separately to elect reciprocity.
+We will verify your information with previous retirement systems and receive certifications of service credit accrued and age at entry into the system, which establishes the link between your previous and your current employment.

 If reciprocity is a consideration for you, please contact us for more information.